 Expanded Disability Status Scale (EDSS)

 This scale is often used in clinical studies to evaluate if and how MS is progressing.
-The series of tests measures changes in cognitive abilities, walking ability, bowel and bladder function, vision, and other senses.
+The series of ratings measures changes in cognitive abilities, walking ability, bowel and bladder function, vision, and other senses.

 I have PPMS.
 Is there additional information I should be aware of?